Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/08/real-life-performance-cost-of-compilation-debug-true.md

 tags:
     - ASP.NET
     - Performance
+description: Setting compilation debug="true" in ASP.NET can reduce application performance by 3% to 12%, so ensure it's removed in production.
 ---

 There is a little setting in your ASP.NET Web.config file that sets compilation debug to true.
 If you debug your application locally, this gets set for you if it hasn’t been set already…